FastConnect Requirements

 - Routing protocol: BGPv4

 - BGP ASN: 2-byte or 4-byte ASNs are supported, except for those listed in Special-Purpose Autonomous System (AS) Numbers.
 Public virtual circuits require a public ASN.
 Oracle's BGP ASN for the commercial cloud is 31898, except the Serbia Central (Jovanovac) region which is 14544.
 For the US Government Cloud, see Oracle's BGP ASN.
 For the United Kingdom Government Cloud, see Oracle's BGP ASN.
-BGP ASN 65534 is not available for you to use with FastConnect and VPN.
+BGP ASN 65534 isn't available for you to use with FastConnect and VPN.
 All other private ASNs in the 64512 - 65533 (inclusive) range defined in RFC-6996 can be used normally.

 For the cross-connect group and cross-connects: